ksatirli/homebrew-hashicorp/README.md

 - Uninstall the new version using `brew cask uninstall vagrant@1.9.9`

 - Optional, but highly recommended: use `helpers/install-casks.sh` to verify installability of _all_ currently generated Casks

 - Optionally, but highly recommended: lint your contribution using [RuboCop](https://www.rubocop.org)

+### Adding or Updating Formulae

+In the following example, the steps reference a (currently unreleased) version of Consul `1.4.9` and a previously installed version of Consul `1.4.8`.

+Your contribution may pertain to a different product and version, but the steps remain alike:

+- Edit the `CONSUL_14X` variable in `helpers/VERSIONS.sh` and add an entry of `"1.4.9"`

+- Generate a Formula file for this version, using `helpers/generate-formulae.sh`

+- The `generate-formulae.sh` helper will parse the `helpers/VERSION.sh` file and retrieve the _checksum_ for Consul `1.4.9`

+- Copy the generated Formula files to `$(brew --repo)/Library/Taps/operatehappy/homebrew-hashicorp/Formula/)`

+- Uninstall the previously installed version of Consul using `brew formula uninstall consul@1.4.8`

+- Install the new version using `brew cask install consul@1.4.9`

+- Uninstall the new version using `brew cask uninstall consul@1.4.9`

+- Optional, but highly recommended: use `helpers/install-formulae.sh` to verify installability of _all_ currently generated Formulae

+- Optionally, but highly recommended: lint your contribution using [RuboCop](https://www.rubocop.org)